 Tequila Trail is an itinerary to tour the tequila distilleries and agave fields around the town of Tequila in Jalisco, Mexico.
 The tequila-producing region with its distilleries and agave fields is a

 UNESCO World Heritage Site.
-Trips start in Guadalajara and typically begins with a train trip or a bus trip to Tequila and usually visit two other nearby tequila producing townsː Amatitan and El Arenal.
-The traditional Tequila Trail has been a popular tourist activity for the past 50 years.
+Trips start in Guadalajara.
+They typically begin with a train trip or a bus trip to Tequila and usually visit two other nearby tequila-producing townsː Amatitan and El Arenal.
+The traditional Tequila Trail has been a popular tourist activity since the 1970s.

-In 2025, the Jalisco Tourism Ministry introduced a new route, called the Los Altos Tequila Trail' that includes different tequila producers in the highland towns that ring the Tequila Valley.
-These distilleries and their agave fields are located at higher elevations producing tequilas with a sweeter flavor profile and different terroir than those produced in the lower valley.
-There is no overlap between the two routes and a serious tequila afficianado will want to experience both routes.
+In 2025, the Jalisco Tourism Ministry introduced a new route, called the Los Altos Tequila Trail, that includes different tequila producers in the highland towns that ring the Tequila Valley.
+These distilleries and their agave fields are at higher elevations and produce tequilas with a sweeter flavor profile and different terroir than those produced in the lower valley.
+There is no overlap between the two routes, and a serious tequila aficionado will want to experience both routes.

 Traditional Tequila Trail